santansarah/city-api-client/README.md

 This app is a Jetpack Compose front-end for my Ktor City API.
 Once developers sign up, they can use the app to get API keys for their development and production projects.
 Features include:

-* Adaptive Layouts for phones, tablets, foldables, and desktops.
+* Adaptive Layouts for phones, tablets, foldables, and desktops
 * Material 3
 * Google One Tap
 * Hilt